Sample Media Interviews

 Dr. Wallace's educational background and career span technology, psychology, business, and onliine education.
 She has held positions mainly in academic settings, most recently at Johns Hopkins University Center for Talented Youth, where she headed online programs and IT.
 Prior to joining Johns Hopkins, Wallace was Chief, Information Strategies, at the Smith School of Business, University of Maryland, College Park, where she headed a research center on knowledge management and also led the IT department.
 Prior to that position, she was Chief Information Officer and Associate VP at University of Maryland Global Campus, where she was closely involved in UMUC's efforts to build and launch the worldwide, virtual university.
 Currently, Dr. Wallace is Adjunct Professor in the Graduate School, University of Maryland University College, teaching courses in information systems and technology management.

-Her educational background and career span information technology, education, business, and psychology.
-Her research and writing focus on the role of the Internet and netcentric technologies in organizations and society.
-She is the author of over 40 articles, 3 published software programs, and nine books, including The Internet in the Workplace: How New Technology Is Transforming Work (2004, Cambridge University Press) and, The Psychology of the Internet(1999/2001, Cambridge University Press), now translated into nine other languages, including Japanese, Chinese, Korean, Italian, Spanish, Hungarian, and others.
-She has taught courses in information systems, technology management, and psychology throughout her career as a full-time or adjunct faculty member, and has led many executive leadership seminars.
+Wallace's work focuses on the transformative role of digital technologies and their impact on business, human behavior, and society.
+She has taught courses in psychology, information systems, and technology management throughout her career as a full-time or adjunct faculty member, and has led many executive leadership seminars.
 As principal investigator on several grants, she has conducted research and developed software for virtual learning environments.